 It is important to note that working and acting in an ethical manner apply at all levels—when we are interacting with clients, fellow coworkers, other teaming partners, vendors, and the communities we serve.
 Halff’s culture and core values, which are projected on the firm’s website, include people, autonomy, teamwork, integrity, and quality.

-And that behavior starts with the members of Halff’s Management Team, who scrutinize every decision they make to ensure it fits within the firm’s core values.
+And that behavior starts with the members of Halff’s leadership team, who scrutinize every decision they make to ensure it fits within the firm’s core values.

 “Everything you do or say, how you act, and the decisions that you make as a leader are seen by everybody.
 And if you are acting unethically, managing other people unethically, or handling any situation unethically, it’s a reflection of you,” Executive Vice President Mark Edwards noted.
 “That’s your leadership purpose, style, or principle.
 I don’t believe in doing it any other way.
 And I want every person who works for Halff Associates to believe that as well.

 “That’s why I think it really drives what we do because if we all do that—if we’re all on the same page working toward that goal of serving our clients with an ethical purpose—then Halff Associates is a better firm.”

 Ethical challenges occur in the normal course of our business.
 What matters most is how they are resolved.
 When employees are faced with an ethical dilemma at Halff, whether it is related to a project or is personal in nature, there are plenty of places to turn for consultation.

 “They can come to HR; they can come to their Team Leader; they can come to a member of the leadership team,” Vice President and Director of Human Resources Joni Caldwell said.
 “Any one of these people will be happy to sit down with you and give you advice.
 The good news is nobody has to try to figure that out by themselves.

 “There is not going to be any retaliation against them for raising their hand and saying, ‘Hey, I don’t feel right about this.’
 We encourage that.”